Purina Presents: Meet Australia, Nicolai and Sunder in Pet of the Week

 FAYETTEVILLE, Ark.
-(KNWA) — Four felines would fancy a forever home, and they’re waiting for you in Fayetteville at the Washington County Animal Shelter.
+(KFTA) — Four felines would fancy a forever home, and they’re waiting for you in Fayetteville at the Washington County Animal Shelter.

 Meet Australia, Eva, Nicolai and Sunder in this week’s Purina Pet of the Week.